 Remember, I am not a health professional of any kind.
-I am a 20 year survivor of stage 3 squamous cell carcinoma, telling you from my own experiences and the information I continue to learn.
+I simply have been surviving stage 3 squamous cell carcinoma since 1990.
+I tell you my own experiences and the information I continue to learn.

 And now, below is your opportunity to help spread awareness of this rare type of skin cancer.
 If YOU have a story or anyone you know does please help by sharing the information here.

 Have A Great Story About This Topic?

 Any story on this rare skin cancer is a great story!
 People relate and can be encouraged to read the stories of others.